 * If you have suggestions for future printable packs, please let me know!
 I’m open to suggestions.

-Be on the lookout for a brand new version coming out in March!
+Be on the lookout for a brand new version coming out soon!
 And if you simply cannot wait that long, I also have a Personal Schedule printable pack for sale in my shop!
+This printable packs takes the best of my printable schedule concepts and adds on.

 Looking for more transition aids?
 Be sure to check out these simple transitional strategies for autistic kids.